awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/specifying-scte-35-markers-using-esam-xml.md

 1. Do this step only for any **Apple HLS** output groups in your job\.

-   If you want to condition your HLS manifest with your ESAM insertion points, follow the procedure in [Including SCTE\-35 Information in Your HLS Manifest](including-scte-35-information-in-your-hls-manifest.md)\.
+   If you want to condition your HLS manifest with your ESAM insertion points, follow the procedure in [Including SCTE\-35 information in your HLS manifest](including-scte-35-information-in-your-hls-manifest.md)\.
 Otherwise, follow these steps to confirm that the following settings are still in their default state:

    1. Make sure that **Manifest confirm condition notification XML**, discussed in a previous step of this procedure, is empty\.